bryan-tieu/Local-Service-Market/CECS S25 SE Project Documentation Template.md

 ### Audience

-The intended audience of this document includes project stakeholders, developers, testers, and anyone involved in the project lifecycle.
+The intended audience of this document are the developers (Group 6) and the professor.

-##

 ## Introduction